scailable/sclbl-tutorials/sclbl-create-your-own-wasm/README.md

 3. The *runtime* needs to tell the *executable* to execute its functionality (i.e., to operate on the input-data)
 4. The *executable* needs to send the result back to the *runtime*.

-WebAssembly executables that are uploaded to Scailable need to [export](https://medium.com/front-end-weekly/webassembly-part-3-different-ways-to-call-the-exported-function-in-webassembly-194830bad873) the right functions to allow these four steps to be executed smoothly; we will detail each step in turn.
+WebAssembly executables that are uploaded to Scailable need to [export](https://medium.com/front-end-weekly/webassembly-part-3-different-ways-to-call-the-exported-function-in-webassembly-194830bad873) the right functions to allow these four steps to be executed smoothly; we will detail each step and the functions involved in turn.

 > **NOTE:** If you are not interested in the concepts, but just want to know the necessary exported functions, click [here](#exported_functions).